enso-org/hiring/people/senior-graphics-developer.md

 charge of the design, development, and evolution of a new WebGL-based GUI for Luna, a project said by Singularity University to have the potential to change the lives of one-billion people.
-If you bring strong technical skills and a passion for user experience, this could be the role for you.
+If you bring strong technical skills and a passion for performance, this could be the role for you.

 As a senior graphics developer you'll be a key part of bringing the vision for Luna 2.0 into reality, with your work being integral to the realisation of the